-Dr. Dustin Johnson

-Chair, Department of Leadership

-Studies

-336.841.9450

-djohnson@highpoint.edu

-The program for the Master of Education in Educational Leadership prepares experienced K-12 teachers to serve as educational leaders in 21st Century schools.
-It is intended to relate to the needs of educators in both theory and practice.
-It is designed for candidates who have a baccalaureate K-12 teaching license and at least three years of successful public/private school experience.
-The program requires 36 credits including a sequence of three internship experiences, totaling 6 credits.
+Dr. Dustin Johnson Chair, Department of Leadership Studies 336.841.9450 djohnson@highpoint.edu he program for the Master of Education in Educational Leadership prepares candidates to serve as leaders in 21st Century learning and service environments, which may include public schools, charter and private schools, non-profit organizations, and various other settings where strong leadership is essential.
+It is intended to relate to the needs of future leaders in both theory and practice.
+Although the program of study is designed for candidates who hold a baccalaureate K-12 teaching license, there is also a non-licensure track which allows candidates to pursue a degree in Educational Leadership without having an existing teaching license.
+The program requires 36 semester hours, including a sequence of three internship experiences, totaling 6 credit hours.
 In order to be licensed by the state, candidates must demonstrate proficiency on a set of evidences which are aligned to the Education Leadership coursework and the internship experiences.
 Evidences will be evaluated by a faculty/public school review team at the conclusion of each internship experience.
-The curriculum provides foundations in the principles of school executive leadership and organizational management, strategies for improving school culture and using data for improvement.
+The curriculum provides foundations in the principles of school executive leadership, the importance of creating successful culture, organizational management, and strategies for using data to improve teaching and learning.

-Deadlines for Application Materials: All application materials must be received or postmarked by the following deadlines: June 30 for Fall, November 15 for Spring and March 31 for Summer.
+Students are eligible for enrollment in the fall, spring, and summer terms.
+All application materials must be received or postmarked by the following deadlines: June 30 for fall, November 15 for spring, and March 31 for summer.

-Application Requirements: Applicants must have an undergraduate degree from a regionally accredited college.
-A current K-12 teaching license is required for admission to the school administrator licensure program.
+Applicants must have an undergraduate degree from a regionally accredited college.
+A current K -12 teaching license is required for admission to the school administrator licensure program.